kittykatattack/learningPixi/README.md

 ```js
 let keyObject = keyboard(asciiKeyCodeNumber);
 ```
-It's one argument is the ASCII key code number of the keyboard key that you want to listen for.
+Its one argument is the ASCII key code number of the keyboard key that you want to listen for.
 [Here's a list of ASCII keyboard code numbers](http://help.adobe.com/en_US/AS2LCR/Flash_10.0/help.html?content=00000520.html).